-Share-based compensation expense increased by \$502K as compared to 2017 due to the greater number of stock options granted in the current year versus the same comparable periods in 2017.
-The vesting period for stock options granted by the Company is typically over two years divided into three tranches with 1/3 vesting on grant, 1/3 on the first anniversary and 1/3 on the second anniversary.
-Additional options were granted in 2017 and 2018 as a result of management and board changes during this period, increasing the amount of stock-based compensation recognized in the current year.
+Share-based compensation expense increased by \$101K due principally to the greater number of stock options granted in the current quarter versus the comparable quarter in 2018.
+Stock options granted by the Company typically vest over two years in three tranches with 1/3 vesting on grant, 1/3 vesting on the first anniversary and 1/3 vesting on the second anniversary.
+Additional stock options were under vesting in Q1-2019 versus Q1-2018 as more options were granted as a result of recent management and board changes, thereby increasing the amount of share-based compensation recognized in the current quarter.